cse110-sp21-group32/cse110-sp21-group32/admin/cipipeline/phas2.md

 * implemented linting for specific directory source
 * wrote basic unit tests

+All the tests were written in the "Unit Test" branch until the rest of the integration is ready and are stored in a top level directory `__tests__`

 ## What's happening

 Our workflow has 3 jobs: build, test, and Lint Code Base.
 As of right now, the build job does a simple npm install and npm build: